The Winnability of Klondike Solitaire and Many Other Patience Games: Experimental Methods

-\section{Statistics}
+\subsection{Statistics}

-We used the following consistent protocol for measuring a confidence interval on the estimate of solvability percentage.
-Each random deal is necessarily either solvable or unsolvable, and therefore the true picture for any given game is it behaves as a binomial with probability $p$ of success.
-From a sample, if we know the number of winnable and unwinnable games, we can calculate a 95\% confidence interval for the true value of $p$ using Wilson's method \cite{agresti1998approximate}.
-When some games' solvability is unknown, due to timeouts or other reasons, we form the most conservative possible interval by calculating the interval once on the assumption that every unknown game is winnable and once on the opposite assumption.
-Then we use the lower bound of the first interval and the upper bound of the second.
-While it would be nice to be less conservative and get a smaller interval, no other totally general approach seems valid: for example, in Spider it is very likely that almost all unresolved deals are winnable, while in Klondike most long-running deals turn out to be unwinnable.
-Finally, we again use the most conservative possible rounding: given the number of digits we are reporting, we round the lower bound down and the upper bound up.
+Each random instance is necessarily either solvable or unsolvable, and therefore the true picture for any given game is it behaves as a binomial with probability $p$ of success.
+As discussed in \Cref{sec:stronger-weaker}, in some cases we used winnability facts from stronger or weaker games where this was guaranteed correct, saving considerable time.
+We used the following consistent protocol for measuring a confidence interval on the estimate of winnability percentage.
+From a sample, if we know the number of winnable and unwinnable instances, we calculate a 95\% confidence interval for the true value of $p$ using Wilson's method \cite{agresti1998approximate}.
+When some instances' winnability are unknown, e.g. due to timeouts, we form the most conservative possible interval by calculating the interval both on the assumption that every unknown instance is unwinnable and on the assumption that every unknown instance is winnable.
+We then report the range from the lower bound of the first interval to the upper bound of the second.
+While it would be nice to be less conservative and get a smaller interval, no other totally general approach seems valid: for example, in \gamename{Spider} it is very likely that almost all unresolved instances are winnable, while in \gamename{Klondike} most long-running instances turn out to be unwinnable.
+We normally report percentage winnability to 3 decimal places, but give more places where winnability is very close to either 0 or 100\%.
+We use the most conservative possible rounding: given the number of digits we are reporting, we round the lower bound down and the upper bound up.
+Given the range calculated, we report it from the centre, plus or minus half the range (with the centre chosen arbitrarily from the two choices where the range is odd in the last digit).
 For calculating equivalent intervals for comparison with previous work, in most cases we could deduce the raw numbers of solved, unsolvable and indeterminate cases from past publications, and calculate the confidence interval that would result from the same protocol.
-It does mean that confidence interval we compare against may not be the same as the those published in a previous paper, but it gives a like-for-like comparison.
-For example, this means that we can compare multiple past results on a single patience without being dependent on varying methodologies for estimating the range of solvability used by different authors.
+While a confidence interval we compare against may not be the same as that reported in a previous paper, our comparisons with previous results are on a like-for-like basis without being dependent on varying methodologies for estimating the range of winnability used by different authors.